TAFCS Bylaws (r. November 2015)

 Section 2: The appointed committee chairs shall consist of such chairs as the board deems advisable.

 Section 3: A president-elect shall be elected each year to serve as president-elect for one year, as president for one year, and as counselor for the year immediately following the year as president.
 The person shall assume office as president June 1 following the term as president- elect.
 Only a member of the Executive Board or one who has served on the Executive Board shall be eligible for the presidency.

 Section 4: The vice president-program of work shall be elected in odd numbered years to serve two years.
-The vice president-internal relations and vice president-external relations shall be elected in even numbered years to serve for two
+The vice-president of relations shall be elected in even numbered years to serve for two years.

 Section 5: A secretary shall be elected in even numbered years and serve for two years.

 Section 6: A treasurer shall be elected in odd numbered years and serve for two years.